sookinoby/generative-models/README.md

 errD_real = loss(output, real_label)
 ```

 In the next step, a random noise random_z is passed to the generator network to produce a random image.
 This image is then passed to the discriminator to classify it as real (1) or fake(0), thereby producing a loss, errD_fake.
+This errD_fake is high if the discrimnator wrongly classifies the fake image (lablel 0)
+as true image image (lable 1).
+This errD_fake is  backpropagated to make the discriminator classfiy fake image as fake image (label 0).
+This helps the discrimnator to improve it skills.

  ```python
 #train with fake image, see what the discriminator predicts